-World Mental Health Day: Don't 'Man Up', Talk To Each Other
+Don't Man Up.
+Talk To Each Other.

 Listen up Dave (in an equation where Dave = reader), we need to talk about mental health, and since it’s World Mental Health Day now seems like the perfect time.
 Now I know you’re a Dude Bro Man and you hate talking about feelings, but I gotta tell ya that in actuality you don’t hate talking about your feelings, in fact you live for the stuff (literally), you’ve just been socially conditioned as a Masculine Dude Bro Man to think that you hate talking about your feelings.
 You’ve been brainwashed, Dave, and I’m trying to help you.

 Thing is Dave, there is a culture in society that is killing men every single day.
-It is the culture of ‘man up’.
-A culture of ‘toughen up’.
+It is the culture of “man up”.
+A culture of “toughen up.”
 A culture that forces men to conceal their feelings and emotions so as to maintain that outer shell of masculinity.
-That outer shell that polarises them from the ‘over emotional’ women that they share this imagined binary with.
+That outer shell that polarizes them from the ‘over emotional’ women that they share this imagined binary with.
 I know, messed up, isn’t it?

 This culture has to end, Dave, it’s gotta stop, and it is the responsibility of all of us to bring about its ending.
 All of us.
 Including you Dave.
 Lemme lay some stats down.